 - Attend refresher courses and training during holidays.

-- And above all, spend a little more time at your desk doing exercises instead of watching TV.
+- Spend a little more time at your desk doing exercises instead of on your phone!

-You may have a different way of seeing the world than your teacher.
-Don't worry, you can find a super nice, patient, and understanding maths teacher who will help you progress at your own pace!
+The role of the maths teacher is a critical one.
+Students may have a different way of seeing the world than those who teach maths.
+However, there is no dearth of patient and understanding people who teach maths online and who will help you progress at your own pace!

-For example, if you receive a 20% discount, simply multiply the product price by 0.80 (100 - the percentage).
-Of course, using a calculator is allowed, especially for pesky figures like £14.95!
-By doing this quick calculation, you get the sum of £11.96.
-We bet that it will come in handy soon...
-In medical imagery for example, mathematics is used to reconstruct images of the human body from certain points (scanner).
+If you receive a 20% discount, simply multiply the product price by 0.80 (100 - the percentage).
+Of course, using a calculator is allowed, especially for pesky figures like INR 999.99!
+In medical imagery, mathematics is used to reconstruct images of the human body from certain points (scanner).

 The study of acoustic waves also helps design noise barriers along motorways, concert halls perfect for optimum noise cancelation, or noise generators to cancel unwanted noise (such as anti-tinnitus hearing techniques).